totzYuta/rails-dev-box-centos/README.md

-# Vagrant Box of CentOS for Rails Development
+# Rails Development Environment on CentOS by Vagrant
-## !DRAFT!

 - Ruby 2.2.2
 - Rails ~>4.2.0